THE SACRAMENT OF BAPTISM

 We celebrate the Sacrament of Baptism at our Sunday Masses.
 Families may choose any of the three weekend Mass options on most weekends throughout the year (excluding major celebrations such as Easter or Christmas).

 There is a part in the baptism early on when the presider says “This Christian Community welcomes you”.
 How wonderful to have a large representation of the community welcome these children into our faith and into our parish.
 It is also a great sign to the community of our continued growth.

-Expectant and new parents are asked to call the Parish Office (330-533-6839) to schedule, 3-4 months before the date on which they wish to have their child baptized.
+Expectant or new parents must be registered parishioners and are asked to call the Parish Office (330-533-6839) 3-4 months before the preferred Baptism date to schedule Baptism preparation.

 A Baptism Preparation Class is required for:

 Classes are offered one Wednesday each month from 6:00-7:00 PM.
 You must attend only one session before baptism.

 SACRAMENT OF BAPTISM - the official teachings from Canon Law (the law that governs the Church)